ce-rust/cerk/cerk_port_mqtt/README.md

 #### Minimal Configuration to send events

-This configuration will connect to the borker but nor send or receive events.
+This configuration will connect to the broker but will not send or receive any events.

 ```rust
 use std::collections::HashMap;